mac-can/PCBUSB-Wrapper/README.md

 You should have received a copy of the GNU Lesser General Public License along with CAN API V3.
 If not, see <http://www.gnu.org/licenses/>.

+#### PCANBasic-Wrapper License

+PCANBasic-Wrapper is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+PCANBasic-Wrapper is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with PCANBasic-Wrapper.
+If not, see <http://www.gnu.org/licenses/>.

 ### Trademarks